 There are a range of financial certifications that advisors can acquire to display or improve their knowledge of a particular topic and the services they provide to clients.
 So if you’re looking for help with a specific topic or area of need, you’ll likely be able to find an advisor with a corresponding certification.
-Here’s a look at some common financial advisor certifications and what you can assume for each:
+Here’s a look at some common financial advisor professional designations and what you can assume for each:

 Certified financial planner (CFP):

 CFPs are fiduciary advisors who are well-versed in topics across the financial spectrum.
 They assess their clients’ full financial portfolios and provide personalized financial plans.
 To become a CFP, a professional must complete certain coursework, gain professional experience, then pass an exam consisting of two three-hour sessions and 170 multiple-choice questions.
-The test is administered by the CFP Board and typically has a pass rate of just 65%.
+The test is administered by the CFP Board and historically has a pass rate of around just 65%.